4 Questions to Ask Yourself to Get the Best AdBlue™ Pump for Your Needs!

 The larger the volume of AdBlue™ you want to transfer in one go, the quicker the pump you need and therefore the higher the flow rate you want to consider.
 Most electric AdBlue™ pumps fall around the 35lpm mark, which is a good speed given that vehicle’s AdBlue™ tanks are not as large as their diesel tanks.
 If you’re filling a car rather than a lorry or agricultural machinery however, lower flow rate pumps are more suitable.

-Consider exactly what you want the AdBlue™ pump to do and what environment you want it to work within as it may make certain pumps even more ideal.
-For example, if you’re using it in a particularly heavy duty, off road environment like a construction site, you may want to consider an AdBlue™ pump that comes in a heavy-duty box to protect it from dirt and damage.
+As well as the four key questions, considerations need to be given to how you are going to use the AdBlue™ pump.
+So it would help if you considered exactly what you want the AdBlue™ pump to do and what environment you want it to work within as it may make certain pumps even more ideal.
+For example, if you’re using it in a particularly heavy-duty, off-road environment like a construction site, you may want to consider an AdBlue™ pump that comes in a heavy-duty box to protect it from dirt and damage.